ISENBECK66/X-NetMed/README.md

 ---

-## 1 - Scenario and problem description : *The importance of a precox diagnosis in pneumonia disease*
+## Scenario and problem description :
+## The importance of a precox diagnosis in pneumonia disease.

 Pneumonia is inflammation and fluid in your lungs caused by a bacterial, viral or fungal infection.
 It makes it difficult to breathe and can cause a fever and cough with yellow, green or bloody mucus.
 The flu, COVID-19 and pneumococcal disease are common causes of pneumonia.
 Treatment depends on the cause and severity of pneumonia.